maptime/map-accessibility-guidelines/code-snippets/alt-text.md

 # Alternative Text

 Alternative text provides a textual alternative to non-text content in web pages (i.e. static maps, and/or images).
-Alternative text is especially helpful for people who are blind and rely on a screen reader to have the content of the website read to them.
+To users with normal vision, there is no usability change, and unless they look at your HTML code, will not see the addition of alternative text.
+However, alternative text can be extremely helpful for people who are blind and rely on a screen reader to have the content of the website read to them.

 When using alternative text, describe the **_content and function_** providing a semantic meaning and description of the images, which is also used by search engines.
 For example, if you have an image thumbnail of a regional park map you could label the image alternative text to reflect the content of the image:
 ```html